Dromediansk/mp-blog/src/markdown-pages/Improve-accessibility-SEO.md

 #### **How can I actually improve SEO?**

-Besides working on accessibility it can be improved by putting `<meta>` tags into the `<head>` section.
+Besides working on accessibility it can be improved by putting `<meta>`&nbsp;tags into the `<head>`&nbsp;section.
 They provide metadata about the HTML document.
 Metadata will not be displayed on the page but will be machine parsable.

 Meta elements are typically used to specify page description, keywords, author of the document, last modified, and other metadata.
 They are used by browsers (how to display content), search engines (keywords), or other web services.